machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 After the first step the part is dropped on an isolated location.
 Then a new detection is triggered to determine the complete orientation of the part.
 For the second step a second setup and product file are created.
-The region of interest now focus on the isolated part.
+The ROI now focus on the isolated part.
 The part itself is detected using Pickit Flex, by looking for rectangles.

 The image below shows the complete robot program that has been used for this application.